 - Open Volunteering – come along to our monthly Volunteering Open days if you would like to get involved but would like our relationship to stay casual!
 Check when our next date is on our opening times page.

+All our volunteers need to be over 18 years of age.
 A DBS check is needed if you are a regular volunteer as we have numerous children and vulnerable adults on site.
 You do not need any checks if you are attending an open volunteering session.

 How to start volunteering

 If you are interested in becoming a regular volunteer please apply via the Farm Volunteer Application Form (online version).

 If you are an organisation interested in volunteering as a group, please see our Volunteering for Organisations page.